 With the disruptions in learning as a result of the pandemic, many children may be experiencing difficulties in reading.
 Initial research on the impact of the pandemic has found that many students may have missed important learning experiences that may have impacted the development of foundational academic skills.
 A primary goal of the Reading Intervention Center is to provide families with assessment and tutoring support to help them address their child’s needs during the crucial elementary years.
 In addition, the Center seeks to serve children with various learning challenges who may have missed out on crucial learning experiences and or interventions during the pandemic.

-Tutoring is also available through the center in order to provide targeted practice on needed reading skills.
-Tutoring is provided on a regular schedule by graduate students using evidence-based interventions for the particular needs of the student.
+Tutoring is also available through the Center in order to provide targeted practice on needed reading skills.
+Tutoring is provided on a regular schedule by graduate and/or undergraduate students using evidence-based interventions for the particular needs of the student.
 Many students who are falling behind in reading benefit from additional, targeted practice opportunities on a regular basis to supplement their school learning.
 Tutors will work directly with students and also provide parents/caregivers with resources for providing additional practice opportunities at home.

 Additional information about Sounds Partners and research evidence supporting effectiveness is available here: